nicholas-long/resume/README.md

 - Java - 1 year
 - 5 years of experience using the Microsoft stack and 4 with web application development.
 - Experience with Docker and docker-compose, getting dependencies to build in Docker.
 Building Dockerfiles for open source projects to keep legacy code running.
+- Experience doing data engineering in Kafka with KSQL queries and connectors
+- Extensive experience piping Bash and AWK commands together to analyze and reformat text and data
 - Agile development: test development, code reviews, rapid prototyping, scrum meetings.
 - Experience with Git and the branch, pull request, and code review workflow.
 I have used Gitlab and BitBucket, and I use Github extensively.
 - Debugging and reverse engineering compiled programs in order to create exploits.
 I have extensive hobbyist experience with crackmes.one and HackTheBox challenges involving reverse engineering with IDA Pro and Ghidra.
 I am able to do return-oriented programming (ROP) and bypassing anti-debugging Windows API calls.
 I think this debugging experience can help debugging problems in compiled code.